ilia3101/CAM18sl/README.md

 The document has no mention of hue.
 However the model appears to have good hue linearity, maybe even better than Jz.

-I have implemented CAM18sl in C
+I have implemented CAM18sl in C and Python in this repo.

 # Comparisons with other models